cyew3/oneVPL-intel-gpu/readme-setup.txt

     x64  (.lib files for x64 are here) licenses

-Also, you hve to copy all the .dll files for corresponding platform to the directory where sample executable resides (or add .dll directory to the PATH environment variable)
+Also, you have to copy all the .dll files for corresponding platform to the directory where sample executable resides (or add .dll directory to the PATH environment variable)